Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Semantic Regularization Network

 \subsection{Meta-learning for few-shot learning}

 Few-shot learning is a challenging problem as it is required to classify unseen queries with only limited data for training.
-One solution is to apply a meta-learning process composed by multiple $K$-way $C$-shot episodic classification tasks~\cite{nips2016_vinyals2016matching_net}.
-For each classification task, we have $K$ classes with $C$ samples from each class.
-The entire training dataset can be presented by $\mathcal{D}=\{(x_1,y_1),\dots,(x_l,y_l)\}$, where $l$ is the total number of samples in $\mathcal{D}$, and $y$ is the corresponding label of sample $x$.
-For a specific task $T$, a support set and a query set are randomly selected from $\mathcal{D}$: (\textbf{a}) the support set for task $T$ is denoted by $\mathcal{S}=\{(x_i,y_i)|i=1,\dots,m_s\}$, where $m_s=C\times K$ ($K$-way $C$-shot); (\textbf{b}) the query set is $\mathcal{Q}=\{(x_j,y_j)|j=1,\dots,m_q\}$, where $m_q$ is the number of samples for query set in each meta task.
+One solution is to apply a meta-learning process composed by multiple $M$-way $K$-shot episodic classification tasks~\cite{nips2016_vinyals2016matching_net}.
+For each classification task, we have $M$ classes with $K$ samples from each class.
+Formally, given a specific task $\mathcal{T}$, a support set $\mathcal{S}$ and a query set $\mathcal{Q}$ are randomly selected from the entire training dataset:~\textbf{a}) the support set is denoted by $\mathcal{S}=\{\mathbf{X}^1,\mathbf{X}^2,\dots,\mathbf{X}^m,\dots,\mathbf{X}^M\}$, where each class set $\mathbf{X}^m=\{x^m_1,x^m_2,\dots,x^m_K\}$ contains $K$ samples, and $l^m$ is the corresponding label of class $\mathbf{X}^m$; \textbf{b}) the query set is $\mathcal{Q}=\{x^m_q\}$.
+The following method is under this meta-learning setting.